fpodoo/shared-memory/README.md

 # Todo:

 - better conflict handling in _del_index
-- handle not enough memory exceptions
+- handle not enough memory exceptions by poping from LRU

 # Random notes